We Can Help

 About Our Birmingham Location

 If you or a loved one is currently suffering from addiction, please know that Sober Living America in Birmingham can help!
 We offer addiction recovery courses, transitional housing, spiritual education, and other addiction recovery support to residents living near Birmingham, Alabama.

 We are committed to not only helping you get past addiction but want to involve you in our Work Development Program which includes career guidance, job readiness, on-the-job training, and job placement.
 We also offer transportation services to get you to work, church, and to meetings.
 To begin, please reach out to Sober Living America in Birmingham today.

-Drug & Alcohol Addiction Treatment in Birmingham
+Alternative to Drug & Alcohol Addiction Treatment in Birmingham

 Receive the skills, education and support to recover from the disease of addiction at Sober Living America in Birmingham, Alabama.
-We are here to help guide you through recovery through peer-to-peer treatment programs, career development and more.
+We are here to help guide you through recovery through peer-to-peer programs, career development and more.
 Regardless of your financial situation we can help you.
 Sober Living America in Birmingham Is committed to helping you live a better life!
 Our programs consist of:

 Our Services – How We Help

 |Housing||Institutional Housing||Apartment Style Living with Roommates|